agentrickard/domain/README.txt

   - 'edit domain nodes'
-  This permission is for advanced use and substitutes for the normal 'administer nodes' permission for sites that give restricted administrative privileges.
+  This permission is for advanced use and substitutes for the normal 'Bypass content access control' permission for sites that give restricted administrative privileges.
 See section 3.3 for more information.

   - 'delete domain nodes'
-  This permission is for advanced use and substitutes for the normal 'administer nodes' permission for sites that give restricted administrative privileges.
+  This permission is for advanced use and substitutes for the normal 'Bypass content access control' permission for sites that give restricted administrative privileges.
 See section 3.3 for more information.

   - 'set domain access'
   This permission is key.
 Users with this permission will be given a user